 Try out effects

 Remember making PowerPoint slideshows in school?
 You probably used just about every effect in the program’s reservoir to make your presentation pop.
 While we don’t recommend going to town in the effects department, adding in a couple of fades and fun transitions will keep things interesting for your guests.

 Turn to the pros

 If you can’t seem to get your wedding slideshow just right, it may be time to call in the experts.
-Ask your videographer if he or she can put together the slideshow for you before your big day.
-They’ve probably worked with the software hundreds of times and it’ll be a cinch for them to create - plus, it’ll look ten times more professional.
+Ask your videographer or photographer if he or she can put together the slideshow for you before your big day.
+They’ve probably worked with slideshow software hundreds of times and it’ll be a cinch for them to create - plus, it’ll look ten times more professional.